I own a home or business nearby

 1. You can contact us with any questions

 The team has already contacted anyone whose property may be impacted – by letter, in person or over the phone – and will continue to reach out.
-If you own property on a BRT corridor and haven’t heard from us, please contact us.
+If you own property on a planned rapid transit corridor and haven’t heard from us, please contact us.

 2. Construction isn’t happening tomorrow

-BRT construction is expected to begin in 2020 in the downtown core, heading east.
-After that, the north, south and west corridors are expected to be constructed between 2022 and 2028.
+Construction is expected to begin in 2021 in the downtown core, and it will happen in phases – with lots of advance notice – to minimize disruption.
 All property owners will be notified well before shovels are in the ground.